Watership Down: Audiobooks

 In the 1970s, the book was released by Argo Records read by Roy Dotrice, with musical background—music by George Butterworth performed by Academy of St Martin in the Fields under the direction of Neville Marriner.

 Alexander Scourby narrated an unabridged edition, originally published on LP in the 1970s by the Talking Books program of the American Foundation for the Blind (NLSB).
 The LPs have been destroyed by NLSB and are very rare.

 In 1984, Watership Down was adapted into a four-cassette audiobook by John Maher in association with the Australian Broadcasting Company's Renaissance Players.
 Produced by John Hannaford and narrated by Kerry Francis, the audiobook was distributed by The Mind's Eye.

 In 1990, a 16-hour, 11-cassette recording read by John MacDonald was published by Books on Tape, Inc. of Santa Ana, CA.

 Andrew Sachs recorded a five and a half-hour abridged version of the story for Puffin Audiobooks.

 In 2010, Audible.com released an unabridged digital download of the book, narrated by the multiple award-winning Ralph Cosham.

 In 2019, Blackstone Audio Inc. released an unabridged version of Watership Down with a foreword by the author, Richard Adams.
 Peter Capaldi narrated the 17-hour, 31-minute book.

 Graphic novel

 A new graphic novel version of Watership Down was released in 2023, adapted by award-winning author James Sturm and illustrated by bestselling artist Joe Sutphin.
+The graphic novel was a nominee for the 2024 Harvey Award for Book of the Year.